tubbleWeek/Drone-Documenation/GazeboSimulation/DroneSimulation/README.md

 **Optional:** install HELIX

-HELIX is a text editor, you can use anyother editor that fits your preference such as vim
+HELIX is a text editor, you can use any other editor that fits your preference such as vim

 ```
 snap install helix --classic